-Vision for Council Culture
+Vision for Council culture

 Having the right culture in place supports the achievement of the Council's priorities and vision and supports an ethos of compliance and good governance so that colleagues work together for the benefit of the Council.
-The Council carried out many consultation and engagement sessions with employees to determine and codesign this culture.
+The Council conducted consultation and engagement sessions with employees to determine and codesign this culture.